ibm-cloud-docs/containers/cs_clusters.md

       **Note**:
         * A cluster can be created in only one resource group, and after the cluster is created, you can't change its resource group.
         * You must have at least the [**Viewer** role](/docs/containers?topic=containers-users#platform) for the resource group.
-        * Free clusters are automatically created in the the default resource group.
+        * Free clusters are automatically created in the default resource group.
       ```
       ibmcloud target -g <resource_group_name>
       ```
       {: pre}

     4. **Free clusters**: If you want to create a free cluster in a specific region, you must target that region by running `ibmcloud ks region-set`.
+You can create a free cluster in `ap-south`, `eu-central`, `uk-south`, or `us-south`.
+The cluster is created in a zone within that region.

 4. Create a cluster.
 Standard clusters can be created in any region and available zone.
 Free clusters can be created in the region that you target with the `ibmcloud ks region-set` command, but you cannot select the zone.